-NOTE: The Read only option on the System user tab indicates whether the current system user has read permissions only.
+NOTE: On the System users tab, the Read-only option specifies whether the system user being used has read-only permissions.
 If so, the user is not permitted to change data.

 To identify which permissions are assigned to the current user for an object: